NIRALUser/BrainKeychainAutomation/README.md

 - The input folder of brain hemispheres should not be named Keychains, otherwise the keychains made by the script will be placed into the input folder.
 - You will also be given the opportunity to specify and output location.
 If you do not, it will be placed in the same location as the input folder.
 - Click 'Apply' and let the module run.
 If it says that 3D Slicer is not responding or has a loading icon, do not worry.
 The module takes roughly 3-5 minutes to render each keychain.
 - After it has finished running you should have a directory called 'Keychains' in the output folder you specified, or the same as your input directory if you didn't write an output location.
+- When using the extension, the left and right hemisphere surfaces have to be in "vtk" format, as well as contain "left" and "right" in the filename (freesurfer style lh & rh naming will not be recognized)

 ## 2.)
 Configure KeySceneCreatorExtension